conmurphy/ccp-clientlibrary-go/README.md

-Node	|	PublicIP	|	Public IP of the tenant cluster node Node	|	PrivateIP	|	Private IP of the tenant cluster node Node	|	IsMaster	|	Whether or not the tenant cluster node is the K8s master Node	|	State	|	The state of the node - when everything is working correctly this <BR> should be "READY" Node	|	CloudInitData	|
+Node	|	PublicIP	|	Public IP of the tenant cluster node Node	|	PrivateIP	|	Private IP of the tenant cluster node Node	|	IsMaster	|	Whether or not the tenant cluster node is the K8s master Node	|	State	|	The state of the node - when everything is working correctly this should be "READY" Node	|	CloudInitData	|
 Node	|	KubernetesVersion	|	Version of Kubeternes running Node	|	ErrorLog	|
 Node	|	Template	|	The Vsphere template from which the node was deployed.
-This should <BR> have been deployed at the initial installation e.g. ccp-tenant-image-1.10.1-ubuntu16-1.5.0
+This should have been deployed at the initial installation e.g. ccp-tenant-image-1.10.1-ubuntu16-1.5.0
 Node	|	MacAddresses	|	MAC addresses of the interfaces on the tenant cluster node Deployer	|	ProxyCMD	|
-Deployer	|	ProviderType	|	The type of provider supported - as of CCP 1.5 this will be vsphere Deployer	|	Provider	|	Provider configuration - See below NetworkPlugin	|	Name	|	Name of the network plugin - e.g. calico, contiv-vpp NetworkPlugin	|	Status	|	Status of the plugin - when everything is working correctly this shoul <BR>  be "ready" NetworkPlugin	|	Details	|	"Includes details of the plugin e.g.
+Deployer	|	ProviderType	|	The type of provider supported - as of CCP 1.5 this will be vsphere Deployer	|	Provider	|	Provider configuration - See below NetworkPlugin	|	Name	|	Name of the network plugin - e.g. calico, contiv-vpp NetworkPlugin	|	Status	|	Status of the plugin - when everything is working correctly this should  be "ready" NetworkPlugin	|	Details	|	"Includes details of the plugin e.g.
 HelmChart	|	HelmChartUUID	|	UUID of the Helm chart HelmChart	|	ClusterUUID	|